Lakshaykh/PYTHON-PROJECTS/README.md

 # PYTHON-PROJECTS
-Here's my all projects that i jave made using python
+Here's my all projects that i have made using python